-TALLAHASSEE, Fla. – A threat from Hurricane Ian to the Sunshine State means millions of residents could be asked by local governments to head to higher ground but with a population of more than 22 million in the state, finding out who will need to seek shelter could be a complicated task.
+TALLAHASSEE, Fla. – A threat from any tropical system means millions of people in Florida could be asked by local governments to head to higher ground, but with a population of more than 22 million in the state, finding out who will need to seek shelter could be a complicated task.

 The Florida Department of Emergency Management has made an interactive map for visitors and residents to type in an address to see if their home or business falls in an evacuation zone and find the nearest exit route.